koding/koding/gatherrun/Readme.md

 # gatherrun

 gatherrun is a library that collects info on how user is using their VM.
-This library doesn't define any metrics itself (it downloads them for a S3 server).
+This library doesn't define any metrics itself (it downloads them from a S3 server).
 This library provides functions to manage the workflow of getting the scripts, running them and saving the results to a datastore.
 The scripts are in their own repo under `github.com/koding/gather`.

 ## Usage